-The innovation trilogy of the main lifts in Glemmtal has reached its crowning conclusion this year with the new construction of the 12 KOGEL.
+The innovation trilogy of the main lifts in Glemmtal has reached its crowning conclusion this year with the new construction of the 12er KOGEL lift.
 The companions of the ski history at Hinterglemm's local mountain told us their personal stories about the Zwölferkogel.

 GF Hinterglemmer mountain railways